castedo/cnest/docs/cnest-tools.md

 `podman exec/start/stop` with some extra niceties:

-* unlike `podman exec`, you can omit the command to exec and it will default to executing either the command
+* unlike `podman exec`, you can omit the command to exec and it will default to executing either the command `/bin/bash --login`
-  * /usr/bin/cnest-entry in the container if it exists OR
-  * /bin/bash --login
 * you can type a container name without a version suffix (e.g. type "webdev" and it guesses you want a container named "webdev-5")
 * will stop the container if there are no more podman exec sessions (of which